-The main objective of linking to sources is providing more information to your users who are reading your content.
+The main objective of linking to sources is to provide more information to your users who are reading your content.
 Sometimes, internal linking opportunities are not sufficient in highlighting important areas in your content.

 Tips for Effective Internal Linking Automation

-Internal Linking via tools is surely effective but the manual quality assurance is also equally important.
+Internal Linking via tools is surely effective but manual quality assurance is also equally important.